J-Gillett/number-tower/README.md

 ### Crap to do...
 * Work on malformed puzzle recognition
+  * Not enough info: track if no changes were made during a loop, if no changes were made the puzzle is malformed
+  * Contradiction: after the puzzle has been completed run through all triplets and ensure they fit conditions
 * Create a GUI for the puzzle input & solution
 * Make a puzzle-generator